simonelnahas/simonelnahas.com/posts/why-clojure.md

-With REPL driven development small parts of the code are run in isolation similar to creating several small unit tests before adding it to the bigger program.
-In this way we can test our units, before putting them together.
-Similar to how we check the condition of a strawberry before adding it into a smoothie.
+With REPL driven development small parts of the code are run in isolation similar to creating several small unit tests before adding the function to the bigger program.
+In this way, we can test our units, before putting them together.
+Similar to you would smell a strawberry before adding it into a smoothie.
 The focus is on shortening the feedback loop by seeing the result of changes in the code immediately.

 See an entertaining example [here](https://www.youtube.com/watch?v=KZjFVdU8VLI)